 The PhD program in Public Health Sciences prepares professionals for research, teaching, and service with the overall objective of improving the health of populations.
 To meet this objective, all students in the program pursue excellence in conducting research and disseminating knowledge.
 The primary focus is on research that advances knowledge and facilitates discovery regarding etiology, interventions, and policies that promote health at the individual, population, societal, and/or global levels.

-The PhD program requires a minimum of 90 semester credit hours (SCH) post-baccalaureate degree and is offered on a full time or part-time basis.
+The PhD program requires a minimum of 87 semester credit hours (SCH) post-baccalaureate degree and is offered on a full time basis only.
 Any graduate credits post-baccalaureate, including master’s degree courses may be applied to coursework outlined within the PhD degree plan.
 A student may apply up to 42 SCH of previously taken graduate level courses toward the completion of the PhD coursework (Advanced Standing).
-All such courses are subject to approval by the advisor.
+All such courses are subject to approval.

 PhD Curriculum Outline (87 SCH)

 - Master of Science (MS) Courses – Prerequisite for PhD (36 SCH)

 - Doctor of Philosophy (PhD) & Elective Courses (39 SCH)

 - Dissertation (12 SCH)